mtumilowicz/spock-spy-vs-mock/README.md

 and if we call a method that was not stubbed on spy it executes exactly like on a real object.

 # project description
-The easiest example of difference between spy and mock is testing `ArrayList`:
+The  difference between spy and mock is clearly visible when it comes to testing `ArrayList`:
 * mock
     ```
     def "mock"() {